awallef/better/README.md

 ======

 ##### Better - Faster - Stronger MVC Javascript framework
+This framework is based on pureMVC Framework and PureMVC JS Native Port by David Foley, Frédéric Saunier, & Alain Duchesneau.

-This framework is pureMVC based, with many improvements.
+It comes with many improvements.
 The command concept is largly increased. here are the key features that better brings to you:

-* Processes, sum of commands
+* Processes = sum of commands
 * Sequencer
 * CronJobs
-* EventHandlers
+* Service = bundle

 More to come